 (e) Shall not be carried in the hold and in the cabin: Knives, cutting or stabbing weapons, aerosols capable of being used as offensive or defensive weapons.
 These articles are strictly forbidden in the cabin and may possibly only be carried in the hold at the Carrier’s sole discretion.

-(f) Shall not be carried in the hold but may be carried in the cabin: Medication, perishable goods, funds, currency, jewelry, art object, precious metals, silverware, securities or other precious objects, high-value clothing, optical or photographic apparatus, computers, electronic and/or telecommunication equipment or apparatus, musical instruments, passports and identity papers, keys, samples, business papers, manuscripts or securities, individualized or fungible, fragile objects.
+(f) Shall not be carried in the hold but may be carried in the cabin: Medicine*, perishable goods, funds, currency, jewelry, art object, precious metals, silverware, securities or other precious objects, high-value clothing, optical or photographic apparatus, computers, electronic and/or telecommunication equipment or apparatus, musical instruments, passports and identity papers, keys, samples, business papers, manuscripts or securities, individualized or fungible, fragile objects.

-(g) Shall not be carried in the hold but may be carried in the cabin: electronic devices used for smoking (electronic cigarettes, electronic cigars, electronic pipes, electronic hookas, personal nicotine vaporizers or devices providing nicotine; they cannot be used on board nor refilled) The refill of these devices or batteries on board is prohibited.
+(g) Shall not be carried in the hold but may be carried in the cabin: electronic devices used for smoking (electronic cigarettes, electronic cigars, electronic pipes, electronic hookah, personal nicotine vaporizers or devices providing nicotine; they cannot be used on board nor refilled).
+The refill of these devices or batteries on board is prohibited.
 Their transport is strictly prohibited in checked baggage.
 Other restrictions are applicable to the transportation of such objects.
 See article 6.9.6

 (h) Shall not be carried in the hold and in the cabin: live animals, except for cats and dogs or Service Animal but subject to legal prescriptions and Carrier regulations.

 6.6.2 Furthermore, it is recalled that the Carrier is entitled to disclaim liability where the damage occurs due to the nature of or inherent defect in any Baggage.